jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 - Verified boot
 - Read-only /usr
   - Container Optimized OS has root filesystem ("/") mounted as read-only  with some portions of it re-mounted as writable, as follows:
-    - _tmp, /run, /media, /mnt_disks and _var_lib/cloud are all mounted using tmpfs and, while they are writable, their contents are not preserved between reboots.
+    - `/tmp`, `/run`, `/media`, `/mnt/disks` and `/var/lib/cloud` are all mounted using tmpfs and, while they are writable, their contents are not preserved between reboots.
-    - Directories _mnt_stateful_partition, _var and /home are mounted from a stateful disk partition, which means these locations can be used to store data that persists across reboots.
-For example, Docker's working directory /var_lib/docker is stateful across reboots.
+    - Directories `/mnt/stateful/partition`, `/var` and `/home` are mounted from a stateful disk partition, which means these locations can be used to store data that persists across reboots.
+For example, Docker's working directory `/var/lib/docker` is stateful across reboots.
-    - Among the writable locations, only _var_lib_docker and /var_lib/cloud are mounted as "executable" (i.e. without the noexec mount flag)
+    - Among the writable locations, only `/var/lib/docker` and `/var/lib/cloud` are mounted as "executable" (i.e. without the noexec mount flag)
-  - CoreOS Container Linux has root filesystem (“_”) mounted as read_write and “/usr” is read-only.
+  - CoreOS Container Linux has root filesystem (`/`) mounted as read_write and `/usr` is read-only.

 All the operating systems allow seamless upgrades for security issues.